 Building a React dApp to Interact with Token Factory Tokens

 Authenticate users with a Meta Account that would have received a token created via the Token Factory.
-See the following on how to create your token.
+See the following guide on how to create your token.

 Display the token balance for the logged-in user